 Why Camilla was appointed and Diana was not?

 One of the highlights of this year's Garter Day was the appointment of the Duchess of Cornwall into the Order, which raised eyebrows from royal fans.
-Traditionally, no spouses of the Sovereign's sons, even if that son is the heir-apparent, ever made into the Order of the Garter.
+Traditionally, no spouses of the Sovereign's sons, even if that son is the heir-apparent, ever appointed into the Order of the Garter.

 The Prince of Wales and the Duchess of Cornwall.
 Credit: The Royal Family